boblmbq/school_py_project-chatbot/tasks.md

         (1.1.2.1.1 write data array to intents.json file 1.1.2.2 if yes then don't

-    1.1.3 when the similarity is less then 0.8 then create new pattern without anything 1.1.3.1 ask the user to help with adding responses 1.1.3.2 and a tag
+    1.1.3 when the similarity is less then 0.7 then create new pattern without anything 1.1.3.1 ask the user to help with responses 1.1.3.2 tags
       1.1.3.3 write it to data array
       1.1.3.4 write data array to intents.json file